CUB4UDK/CUB4UDK/README.md

 # Hi there, I'm Jacquelin "Jaxi" Smollett 👋😁

-I'm a **college student, aspiring paralegal, and SwiftUI developer** passionate about building tools that make a real-world impact.
+I'm a **college student, aspiring paralegal, and SwiftUI/Xcode developer** passionate about building tools that make a real-world impact.
 I love creating apps that help people, explore new technologies, and combine creativity with problem-solving.

 When I’m not coding, I’m exploring ways to build meaningful tools, like websites to help communities or personal projects to improve productivity and organization.
 I’m always excited to collaborate, share knowledge, and contribute to open-source projects.